 18. Craven ran into problems with the American ratings board, the MPAA, over the film's violent scenes, and was forced to make several cuts.

 19. An intervention from Bob Weinstein, who stressed the film's comedic and satirical elements, helped prevent further cuts from being made.

 20. The Scream score was the feature film debut for composer Marco Beltrami.

 21. Beltrami confessed to not being a horror fan, instead opting to score many elements in the manner of a Western (the twanging guitar for David Arquette's Dewey).

 22. Scream became the fifteenth highest-grossing film of 1996, and ran for nearly eight months after its initial release.

 23. Kevin Williamson had attached five-page proposals for potential sequels to Scream when he originally sold the script, hoping to entice prospective buyers into buying a film and a franchise.

 24. When Dimension Films bought the script, they secured Williamson for two future Scream films, should the original prove successful.

 25. Wes Craven was assigned to direct two more Scream films after the runaway success of the first movie; they were released in 1997 and 2000, with a third arriving in 2011.

-Click here to book your tickets for Scream, which is re-released in Cineworld cinemas on 12th October.
+Click here to book your tickets for Scream, which is on release now in Cineworld cinemas.